EDataNow/CSVDownloadAndProcess-Vagrant/README.md

 The headers for the .csv are as follows:

-> User Name,Access Key Id,Secret Access Key,Region,Server,Language,Script,Processor,Git Username,Git Password
+> User Name,Access Key Id,Secret Access Key,Region,Server,Language,Processor

 The order of these columns does not matter